EmergeTools/emerge-android/snapshots/README.md

 An all-in-one Android screenshot testing solution.

-**⚠️ Emerge snapshots are currently in an experimental state and is subject to breaking changes.**
+**⚠️ Emerge snapshots are currently in an experimental state and are subject to breaking changes.**

 ## Features